tabokie/sBase/README.md

 # sBase

-## Overview: sketch for phrase 1
+## Overview for phrase one

-* build a B+tree for index setup.
+* B+tree for index setup.

-* build command-line interface for manipulating the database. <<< current progress.
+* Command-line interface for manipulating the database.

-* based on basic command required for interacting, implement manipulation routines.
+* based on basic command required for interacting, implementing manipulating routines.

+	- **[current progress]**

-* construct disk storage manager.
+* On-disk storage manager.